tehbillis/reading-notes/README.md

 # reading-notes

+> [!NOTE]
+> Before class started I had the idea of documenting my the learning that I will do in this class in a blog, hosted by github pages, and you can actually find that blog at the root directory of this site, [Or you can find it here.](https://tehbillis.github.io)

-a paragraph introducing myself, and making sure i include a [link}(link) to my github portfolio page.
+a paragraph introducing myself, and making sure i include a [link](link) to my github portfolio page.

 ## Growth Mindset